trek region

 How-Markha-Valley-Looks-On-Day-2

 Get set as your real trek journey commences.
-You will be riding along the skillfully paved roadways crossing marvellous landscapes.
-Throughout the road, you will encounter military camps decorated with colorful big rocks around the camps.
+You will be riding along the skillfully paved roadways crossing marvelous landscapes.
+Throughout the road, you will encounter military camps decorated with big rocks around the camps.
 Do not miss Gurudwara Pathar Sahib on the right and Magnet Hill on the left as you move ahead.
 The Stok Range remains on the right until it vanishes slowly when you reach Hemis National Park.
 You will be pleasantly surprised once you reach Sangam.
 Indus and Zanskar rivers, both bottle green, yet so unique, form the most spectacular confluence.
-This point is also famous as starting end for rafting.
+This point is also famous as the starting end for rafting.
 Take a diversion here towards Chilling.
 The surrounding view henceforth changes magically.
 The open terrain beside the road enters into the closed valley.
-Valley has stunning purple, black, and grey shades of the mountains.
-Juniper and tall alpine trees will border the route as you cross the Zanskar river over green iron bridges.
-Take a deep breath once you get down at Chilling, as the walking will begin in a few minutes.
-Chilling is the point where the Markha River merges into Zanskar.
+The valley has stunning purple, black, and grey shades of the mountains.
+Juniper and tall alpine trees will border the route as you cross the Zanskar River over green iron bridges.

-The trek ahead incepts a steep ascent going through Zingchen Gorge.
-Amidst you will also cross the river on a trolley at Kaya-Do place.
-The trail many times comes across the river.
 Skiu will mark the first camping in the tents.
 It is located at the confluence of rivers Shgri Nala and Markha.
 Skiu village is largely divided into two sections, upper and lower village.
 Lower Skiu has 12 houses quite close to each other.
 A small trudge, old monastery, and ruins of a palace separate it from upper Skiu.
-There are small white stupas and mani stones laid towards upper Skiu.
+There are small white stupas and mani stones laid towards the upper Skiu.
 Markha River lies on the right of the village.

 Most of the places here offer homestays.
 Relax after a mini-trek, while looking forward to the upcoming trek.